-- If certain data can be used to trace a person or it is rights restricted, it won't be openly accessible. - Content that we do not own the copyright such as audio recordings, album artwork or video files.
+- If certain data can be used to trace a person or it is rights restricted, it is not openly accessible.
+All TROMPA partners follow the ethics guidelines of their ethics committees (or the associated ones see Deliverable 1.1 H Requirement No.1) - Content that we do not own the copyright such as audio recordings, album artwork or video files.
 This can only be made available under specific licenses. - Performer data contributions will be by default closed unless consent is provided for publication.